wp-blocks/cf7-antispam/readme.txt

 This is required for advanced text statistical analysis, without this b8 will CANNOT be enabled.

 ==Antispam Available Test==
+- it is verified that the mail is sent through the cf7 module protecting the form with a encrypted unique hash
 - Browser Fingerprinting (check if is a real browser or a bot that camouflaging as such)
 - Time elapsed (a form is not filled out in a few seconds as bots do)
-- IP ban list (you can list ip's to be banned or parts thereof, ipv6 compatible)
+- IP ban list (you can list IP's to be banned or parts thereof, ipv6 compatible)
 - Prohibited words in message/email
 - Prohibited user agent
 - DNS Blacklists